 Far too frequently, memoirs are nakedly self-justifying.
 Often so much so that even a casual reader can pick up on the author’s agenda without difficulty.
 This is especially true of memoirs by politicians and entertainers.
 In fact, a large proportion of those books about politics and entertainment are written by ghostwriters.
 (To the best of my knowledge, that is not true of any of the memoirs I’ve reviewed.)
 In selecting autobiographical books to read and review, I’ve attempted to find books that offer insight and historical perspective, not just a personal story.
-The 21 excellent memoirs listed here all do that.
+The nearly two dozen excellent memoirs listed here all do that.
 A few are truly outstanding examples of the genre.

 These books are listed in alphabetical order by the authors’ last names.
 Each is followed by a link to my review.

 This post was updated on December 2, 2020.